dvlab-research/Stratified-Transformer/README.md

 python3 train.py --config config/scannetv2/scannetv2_swin3d_transformer.yaml
 ```

-Note: It it normal to see the the results on S3DIS fluctuate between -0.5\% and +0.5\% mIoU maybe because the size of S3DIS is relatively small, while the results on ScanNetv2 are relatively stable.
+Note: It is normal to see the the results on S3DIS fluctuate between -0.5\% and +0.5\% mIoU maybe because the size of S3DIS is relatively small, while the results on ScanNetv2 are relatively stable.

 ## Testing
 For testing, first change the `model_path`, `save_folder` and `data_root_val` (if applicable) accordingly.
 Then, run the following command.